cisagov/ScubaGear/baselines/aad.md

 The **Federal PIV card (federated from agency on-premises Active Directory Federation Services or other identity provider)** option, although technically phishing-resistant presents significant risks if the on-premises authentication infrastructure (e.g. ADFS) is compromised.
 Therefore federated PIV is not a preferred option and agencies should migrate to the options listed in the preferred section above.
 If an agency does use an on-premises PIV authentication and federate to AAD, reference the [guidance at this link](https://playbooks.idmanagement.gov/piv/network/group/) to enforce PIV logon via AD group policy.

-- _Rationale:_ Alloqing weaker forms of MFA does not protect against sophisticated phishing attacks.
+- _Rationale:_ Allowing weaker forms of MFA does not protect against sophisticated phishing attacks.
 By enforcing methods resistant to phishing those risks are minimized.
 - _Last modified:_ June 2023

 #### MS.AAD.3.2v1